TheDaemoness/IceAndShadow3/README.md

 2. Clone/extract this repository into an empty directory.
 3. Get a compatible copy of the gradle wrapper (4.9 up to and excluding 5.0).
 You can either:
 	* (Recommended) If you have gradle installed, run `gradle wrapper` in the project directory.
-	* Extract a copy of the Forge MDK (version 26.0 up to and excluding 27.0) into the same directory *without overwriting any existing files*.
+	* Extract a copy of the Forge MDK (26.0 up to and excluding 27.0) into the same directory *without overwriting any existing files*.
 4. Use the gradle wrapper as usual with a compatible version of Java.
     1. You may generate Intellij IDEA project files using the `idea` task, and Eclipse project files with `eclipse`.
 Note that Eclipse's Scala plugin has been abandoned and is known to be unstable on Eclipse 4.11.
     2. You may run the client and/or dedicated server with the `runClient` and `runServer` tasks respectively.